Snellen Vision Testing

 Vision deficiencies can disqualify CDL drivers and safety-sensitive workers during medical certification.
 DOT vision standards require 20/40 acuity in each eye (with or without correction), 70-degree peripheral vision, and ability to distinguish traffic signal colors.
 Workers who fail vision screening during DOT physicals face disqualification until they obtain corrective lenses or specialist clearance.

-DSC provides vision screening before medical certification appointments: Snellen chart visual acuity testing for distance vision, peripheral vision field testing, color vision discrimination screening (Ishihara test), and corrective lens verification ensuring workers meet standards before DOT physical appointments.
+Diversified provides vision screening before medical certification appointments: Snellen chart visual acuity testing for distance vision, peripheral vision field testing, color vision discrimination screening (Ishihara test), and corrective lens verification ensuring workers meet standards before DOT physical appointments.
 Pre-certification vision screening identifies correctable deficiencies early, giving workers time to obtain glasses or contacts before their medical exam.
 For non-DOT positions, vision screening establishes baseline capabilities for safety-sensitive roles (equipment operators, forklift drivers, crane operators).

 Key Features